 Now that you know how many people are in your community, you can take that number and multiply it by 0.043 (or 4.3%).
 Whatever you come up with is the number of skaters in your town that need a skatepark today.
 It’s a handy number to know!

-If you want an even more specific number, you can take your local youth population and divide it by .086 (or 8.6%) to get the number of people in this age group that have stepped on a skateboard.
+If you want an even more specific number, you can take your local youth population and multiply it by .086 (or 8.6%) to get the number of people in this age group that have stepped on a skateboard.

 Skateboarding studies and marketing analysis make a distinction between “casual skateboarders” and “core skateboarders.”